lgss/lgss-digital-tech-playbook/outsystems/development.md

 The adopted standard for filtering an aggregate by an input parameter uses the following syntax.

->Example: `{inputParameter}=nullidentifier() or ({inputParameter}<>nullidentifier() and {entity.attribute} = {inputParameter})`
+>Example: `{inputParameter} = NullIdentifier() or ({inputParameter} <> NullIdentifier() and {Entity.Attribute} = {inputParameter})`

 ### Limiting record count

 Aggregates without a record limit can potentially attempt to return infinite results.
-To avoid this each aggregate has a `Max.
-Records` property which should be set to a sensbile value.
+To avoid this each aggregate has a `Max Records` property which should be set to a sensible value.
 Outsystems will recommend that aggregates which are the source for lists widgets have this value to set to match the number of records presented by the list.
+Likewise if you are only expecting 1 record it makes sense to set `Max Records` to 1.

 ### Descriptions
 ToDo